 Many rental companies in Georgia do not allow cross-border travel.
 At FSTA, we specifically offer Tbilisi to Yerevan cross-border rentals with all documentation included.
 We also have cars available for pickup directly in Yerevan, Armenia and at Yerevan Airport.

 If you are planning to drive from Georgia to Armenia, you will cross at the Sadakhlo-Bagratashen border (or the quieter Ninotsminda-Bavra crossing further south).
 The drive from Tbilisi to Yerevan takes about 5 to 6 hours.
-We handle all the border paperwork so you can focus on enjoying the drive.
-It is not currently possible to drive from Georgia into Azerbaijan (land borders remain closed to inbound travellers) or into Turkey or Russia with a Georgian rental.
+We handle the required cross-border paperwork across Georgia, Armenia, Turkey, and Azerbaijan so you can focus on enjoying the drive.

 Our Recommendation